eda-ricercatore/academic-portfolio/applications/tamu-tar-fellowship-2019/advanced/csce-625-based-response.md

 1.i)
 My research question is whether performing data analytics about students' academic performance and frequent feedback about class/laboratory instruction can be used to improve intervention strategies for struggling students by course instructors and teaching assistants (TAs).

-Data analytics can help to recognize and assist students with inadequate academic background for the course, if intervention strategies are implemented early on (before the midterm) to recognize early signs of students struggling in advanced computer science/engineering (CSE) courses (e.g., CSCE 614 on computer architecture).
+Data analytics can help to recognize and assist students with inadequate academic background for the course, if intervention strategies are implemented early on (before the midterm) to recognize early signs of students struggling in advanced computer science/engineering (CSE) courses (e.g., CSCE 625 on artificial intelligence).

 1.ii)
-Firstly, the students of CSCE 614 are split into a control group and an experimental/treatment group.
+Firstly, the students of CSCE 606 are split into a control group and an experimental/treatment group.

 For the control group, instructors would have no additional help to use data science to improve their teaching strategies during the course of the semester.